ssato/python-anyconfig/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since 0.2.0, python-anyconfig can load configuration from file or file-like object (called 'stream' internally).
+Since 0.2.0, python-anyconfig can load configuration from file or file-like object, called *stream* internally.
 And this should help loading configurations from compressed files.

 - Loading from a compressed JSON config file: